-As a result, our veterans community sometimes faces unique challenges in Hawai’i and throughout the Pacific that require targeted advocacy with our federal government and tailored solutions.
-I am especially able to address these issues and the broader challenges facing all of our country’s veterans as a member of the House Appropriations Subcommittee for Military Construction, Veterans Affairs and Related Agencies, which has responsibility for overseeing and funding of all of our federal veterans programs.
+As a result, our veterans community sometimes faces unique challenges in Hawai‘i and throughout the Pacific that require targeted advocacy with our federal government and tailored solutions.
+I am especially able to address these issues and the broader challenges facing all of our country’s veterans as a member of the House Appropriations Committee, which has responsibility for overseeing and funding of all of our federal veterans programs.
 My focus areas are:

 Hawaii’s veterans often face unique challenges that others on the mainland don’t have to face.
 It is my priority to tackle these issues head-on.
-Below are three examples:
+Below are four examples:

 Strengthening Veterans’ Healthcare

 An efficient and robust veterans healthcare system is critical to keeping our nation’s promises to our veterans, yet too often veterans do not receive the help they desperately need.
-To help keep our promises, as a Member of the House Appropriations Committee, for Fiscal Year 2021 I helped draft and pass legislation that provided $216.5 billion in both discretionary and mandatory funding for the VA, an increase of $19.4 billion above the prior year’s level.
-This included increases for mental health services, suicide prevention outreach, gender-specific healthcare, homeless assistance, telehealth and opioid abuse prevention.
+To help keep our promises, as a Member of the House Appropriations Committee, for Fiscal Year 2023 I helped draft and pass legislation that provided $314.4 billion in both discretionary and mandatory funding for the VA, an increase of $12.3 billion above the prior year’s level.
+This included increases for mental health services, suicide prevention outreach, gender-specific healthcare, telehealth and opioid abuse prevention.

 I am also committed to improving the VA Maintaining Internal Systems and Strengthening Integrated Outside Networks (MISSION) Act.
 While over 30 veteran service organizations supported the program, I am aware that many veterans in Hawai‘i have had difficulties with the transition.
-As a member of the House Appropriations Subcommittee on Military Construction, Veterans Affairs and Related Agencies, I will work closely with my colleagues and the VA to ensure the act’s provisions are designed and implemented with the best interests of our nation’s veterans in mind.
+As a member of the House Appropriations Committee, I will continue working closely with my colleagues and the VA to ensure the Act’s provisions are designed and implemented with the best interests of our nation’s veterans in mind.

 Assisting with Your Individual Needs